Ellutze/sysi/README.md

 # SySi
-System of simulation for holistic composite design
+System of simulation for holistic composite design.The purpose of this collection of scripts is to demonstrate an alternative approach to design of aerospace composite components.
+Script generated models and simulation setups are used to allow for multi-simulation optimisation.
 ## User: Quick start guide
 This section of the documentation walks user through the minimal steps required to run one trial run of the System of Simulations.
 | | Pre-requisite | |